jkb-lab/pyologger/docs/source/intro.rst

 Future Developments
 *******************

-- **Enhanced Sensor Support:** Expanding support for additional sensor types and data formats, making ``pyologger`` applicable to an even broader range of biologging studies.
+- **Enhanced Sensor Support:** Expanding support for additional signal types and data formats, making ``pyologger`` applicable to an even broader range of biologging studies.

 - **Advanced Analysis Modules:** Adding more built-in functions for behavioral and ecological analysis, potentially including machine learning models for behavior classification and other advanced techniques.